andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 6.2.14 – Using map exploits (includes crouch jumping to get stuck in buildings and see through them).
 * 6.2.15 – Abusing player model speed (includes A+D spam).

-6\.2.2 – Any types of scripts proven to give a real advantage or are part of the not allowed binds/scripts below, will not be tolerated and will result in punishment of the player and clan in question.
-Disallowed bind and scripts are:
+6\.2.2 – Any types of scripts proven to give a real advantage or are part of the not allowed binds/scripts below, will not be tolerated and will result in the player receiving a yellow card and the clan forfeiting the match.
+Disallowed binds and scripts are:

 * 6.2.21 – Any 'exec' or 'vstr' bind (this does not include anything related to demos or demo players).
 * 6.2.22 – Any 'cmdcur' bind.